-Many organizations use an outsourced IT support company to assist their employees with setting up their computers and with any computer issues they may experience.
+Many organizations use an outsourced IT support company to assist their employees with setting up their computers and any issues they may experience.

-For these organizations, in-house or third-party IT customer service provides a necessary level of support for employees — whether employees are working at headquarters, in a hotel, or from home.
+For these organizations, in-house or third-party IT customer service provides necessary support for employees — whether employees work at headquarters, in a hotel, or from home.

-This is why access to a knowledgeable team of IT support techs with a broad range of skills is so important to business productivity and success.
+This is why access to a knowledgeable team of IT support techs with a broad range of skills is vital to business productivity and success.

 We’ll first look at 10 of the most common problems that people within organizations request IT help desk support to solve.

-Then we’ll look at some ways to reduce the need for support for these types of IT requests.
-Companies incur a cost when employees repeatedly request help for the same or a similar issue.
+Then, we’ll look at ways to reduce the need for support for these IT requests.
+Companies incur a cost when employees repeatedly request help for the same or similar issues.

 1. Problems Logging Into a Device or an Account

-The good news is that a lot of people now use different passwords for each of their online accounts and local software applications.
+The good news is that many people now use different passwords for all their online accounts and local software applications.
 They are also using complex passwords.

-Because of this, a common help desk request is, “I’m typing in my password but I can’t get logged in.”
+Because of this, a typical help desk request is, “I’m typing in my password, but I can’t get logged in.”

-When a complex password is manually entered, it’s fairly easy to mistype.
-Sometimes, the issue may just be a case of the caps lock key being on.
+When manually entering a complex password, it’s pretty easy to mistype.
+Sometimes, the issue may be a case of the caps lock key being on.

 2. Printing Issues